WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 Championship bonuses and permanent progression rules remain unchanged.

+Also documented the New Beginnings Brand Refresh process following a Fate’s Wheel Remorse firing.

+The Brand Refresh requires:

+- 2 wrestlers moving from Ascension to Revolt
+- 2 wrestlers moving from Revolt to Ascension
+- 4 total brand changes across the overall refresh window

+The rule intentionally leaves wrestler-selection method, champion eligibility, and team/faction handling undefined until separately approved.

 ### August 1, 2026

 Synchronized the Simulation Rulebook with the completed Control Room and Generator implementation.